 - Overall reduction of bug fixes to increase performance

-“The roll out of our TypeScript mainnet gives us great momentum to continue building a truly community driven, scalable platform for DAPP development.” – Andrea B., CTO.
+“The rollout of our TypeScript mainnet gives us great momentum to continue building a truly community-driven, scalable platform for DAPP development.
+On the subject of security, which is incredibly important in the blockchain and cryptocurrency industry.”